check-spelling-sandbox/materialize/doc/user/content/transform-data/troubleshooting.md

 **Temporal filters**

-Use temporal flters to filter results on a timestamp column that correlates with the insertion or update time of each row.
+Use temporal filters to filter results on a timestamp column that correlates with the insertion or update time of each row.
 For example:

 ```mzsql